lucc/khard/README.md

 =====

 Khard is an address book for the Unix console.
-It creates, reads, modifies and removes carddav address book entries at your local machine.
+It creates, reads, modifies and removes vCard address book entries at your local machine.
 Khard is also compatible to the email clients mutt and alot and the SIP client twinkle.
 You can find more information about khard and the whole synchronization process [here][blog].